The Printable Guide on this webpage gives you the most important things

 The best food in Upcountry is at the Haliimaile General Store (572-2666).
 It’s open for both lunch and dinner weekdays, but only for dinner on weekends.
 There is also good food at the Kula Lodge (878-1535), half way up the mountain, and you get a great view of the central valley from there.

-There is another garden in Upcountry that is open to the public, in addition to the lavender garden discussed below.
-The Kula Botanical Garden (878-1715) costs $10 and is open from 9 AM to 4 PM every day.
+There are two other gardens in Upcountry that is open to the public, in addition to the lavender garden discussed below.
+The Enchanting Floral Gardens is the larges public garden on Maui.
+It's usually open every day and admission is $10, but call 808-280-2099 for the current hours.
+The Kula Botanical Garden 808-(878-1715) costs $10 and is open from 9 AM to 4 PM every day.
 It has a one-hour stroll through a garden with some flowers and a great variety of plants plus a few birds and a koi fishpond.

 As you continue driving further through Upcountry, stop for a cinnamon roll at Grandma's Coffee House in Keokea.
 Then pass the Ulupalakua Ranch, and stop at the Tedeschi Vineyards (878-6058) for a free tour and wine tasting.
 (Tours twice a day, at 10:30 and 1:30.) www.mauiwine.com